Codeer-Software/Selenium.WebForms.Infragistics/README.md

 What is Selenium.WebForms.Infragistics?
 ---
-The Selenium.WebForms.Infragistics, wraps the Seleinum in C #, test libraries to handle the control of Infragistics easily.
+- Wrapped test library selenium in C#
+- You can use the control of Infragistics to simple

 ![image](/image.png)